tarwn/lessthandot-hugo/blogs/content/posts/2008-12-01-sql-agent-job-notifications.md

 IF (@@TRANCOUNT > 0) ROLLBACK TRANSACTION
 EndSave:
 ```
-You can test this job to see how it works by running as is and also changing the mail &#8220;Caller Task&#8221; so something like select 1/0.
+You can test this job to see how it works by running as is and also changing the mail “Caller Task” so something like select 1/0.

 Obviously I like the right click script option.
-The important things you need to know here is the workflow sense I&#8217;m sure if you&#8217;re reading this you know how to create a SQL Job already and don&#8217;t need me to tell you how.
+The important things you need to know here is the workflow sense I'm sure if you're reading this you know how to create a SQL Job already and don't need me to tell you how.

 The main task will require you to push to the successful notification upon a successful run and then the failure on that event.
-So in SSMS you&#8217;re going to have it look like this
+So in SSMS you're going to have it look like this

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//job1.gif" alt="" title="" width="703" height="349" />
 </div>

-Make sure you use your successful notification task in the On success action or you&#8217;re job will have an unreachable task and complain when you save it.
+Make sure you use your successful notification task in the On success action or you're job will have an unreachable task and complain when you save it.
 Then make sure your Success Caller reports success but if failure points to the failure caller task.
 In your failure task your always going to want to report failure on success.
-So you&#8217;re other tasks advanced options will appear as
+So you're other tasks advanced options will appear as

-Success&#8230;
+Success…

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//job2.gif" alt="" title="" width="702" height="246" />
 </div>

-Failure&#8230;
+Failure…

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt//job3.gif" alt="" title="" width="705" height="323" />